GRAVITY SURVEY IDENTIFIES MULTIPLE PRIORITY DRILL TARGETS

 - Over 40 drill targets defined from high-resolution ground gravity survey

-- Multiple priority targets within Great Fingall Dolerite, host to nearby high-grade gold mine
+- Multiple priority targets within Great Fingall Dolerite, host to recently recommissioned Great Fingall Gold Mine

-E79 Gold is planning its first drill program at the Cue Gold Project to test the multiple priority targets identified from the high-resolution gravity survey.
-The company is focused on obtaining the necessary heritage clearances to enable the drilling to commence.
+E79 Gold is now focused on obtaining the necessary heritage clearances and planning its first drill program at the Cue Gold Project to test the priority targets identified from the high-resolution ground gravity survey.
+The company looks forward to providing further updates on the planned exploration activities in the coming weeks.